NamanSaxena2310/Javascript-mini-projects/README.md

-## This Repository contains all the projects i build while learning HTML and CSS and Responsive Design.
+## This Repository contains all the projects i build while learning Javascript.